CharityEdna/Database/README.md

 # Sql
-This is a practice of my code using SQL in VS Code.
+This code writing using SQL in VS Code.
 Feel Free to look at my work.